-However, the reality of software development (and this applies to all enterprise software to varying degrees) is that there are competing agendas: not only the customers’ agenda but also the vendor’s and even those of third parties such as IT analyst firms.
-This problem is exacerbated at the larger software vendors where the strongest incentives exist to throw things over the wall.
+However, the reality of software development (and this applies to all enterprise software to varying degrees) is that there are competing agendas.
+Not only the customers’ agenda but also the vendor’s and even those of third parties such as IT analyst firms.
+The more significant software vendors exacerbate this problem was the most substantial incentives exist to throw things over the wall.
 I recall having a discussion on this topic with representatives from the vendor PlanetTogether.
-I asked them why their software seemed so much more usable than other software in their software category, and one example they gave was that the company was just too small to throw things over walls and develop functionality that had little practical implementation value to get a sale.
+I asked them why their software seemed so much more usable than other software in their software category.
+And one example they gave was that the company was just too small to throw things over walls and develop functionality that had little practical implementation value to get a sale.
 The smaller the entity, the more affiliation each has with other individuals, the more they know them—can receive negative feedback for aggressively perusing one’s agenda at the expense of others.

 Impressing the IT Analysts

-So far I have only explained the agendas internal to the vendor; however it does not end there.
+So far, I have only explained the agendas internal to the vendor; however, it does not end there.
 Because vendors want to score well in IT analyst ratings, they are under pressure to match the vision that the IT analysts have for their software category.
-The same issue applies for software investors.
-Software investors have a particular story that they find more appealing for investing.
+The same issue applies to software investors.
+Software investors have a particular story that they find more appealing to investing.
 For instance, Adobe is well-known for its suite of design applications that includes Photoshop and Illustrator.
 However, Adobe decided to move to a SaaS-based solution, which meant that users now rent the Adobe creative products for a monthly fee.
-While there were several reasons for this change, one stated purpose was to stabilise the company’s revenues (moving to a monthly charge rather than seeing its revenue bunched up after their upgrades are released), thus making Adobe more appealing to stock analysts who prefer to see stable revenues.
+While there were several reasons for this change, one stated purpose was to stabilize the company’s revenues (moving to a monthly charge rather than seeing its revenue bunched up after their upgrades are released).
+This made Adobe more appealing to stock analysts who prefer to see stable revenues.

 However, was this the best-combined solution if customer’s interests were accounted for?
 Many people that use Adobe’s creative products don’t think so.
 Even if we limit our discussion to just the vendor and buyer, multiple people in multiple departments often have competing objectives.
 If we take only the vendor’s competing goals, for instance, one of the pressures comes from the need to have implementable software that buyers can use.
 However, other influences come from the need to sell software.
 The agendas of those who sell software and make software implementable may sound complimentary, but in fact, they are not at all complementary and are a significant source of friction within vendors.